 Resilience: Consider that if the compressor outside broke that al rooms will be without cooling and heating.
 This is a major consideration for rental accommodation.

-Price: Multi splits are usually more expensive than two single splits and although installation can be a little cheaper the overall cost is usually more than two single splits.
+Price: Multi splits are usually more expensive than the equivalent number of single splits and although installation can be a little cheaper the overall cost is usually more than single splits as the cost to us from Manufacturers is also high.

 Energy Rating / Noise level and Warranty as above are also applicable to Multi Splits.